 I’ve been a waiter for almost 9 years now.
 No matter how I turn it.
 It’s an exhausting, underpaid, and ungrateful job.
 I always tried to escape this job but something called me back.
 This something is the social aspect of the job.
 In no other job, it’s so easy to meet many different kinds of people.
 By handling these guests I developed my social skills further.
-Over the 9 years, I find out 10 essential social skills you will develop for your future life.
+Over the 9 years, I found out 10 essential social skills you will develop for your future life.

 #1 Smiling opens people’s hearts